Luka-Personal/Country-Pop-Game/README.md

 4. Run npm start to start the development server
 5. Access the application at http://localhost:1234

-The game will present you a flag of two countries, and you must select the one with the largest population.
+To use the website without downloads or cloning, simply open the link in your browser, The game will present you a flag of two countries, and you must select the one with the largest population.

 Each round, you will be presented with a new set of countries to choose from.
 If you select the country with the larger population, you will earn points.
 If you select a country with a smaller population, you will lose points.